In Part 1 I wrote mostly about physiological aspects of LCHF and its effect on weight loss, health, and insulin levels.

 Do you enjoy being wrong?
 I thought so.

-Confirmation bias, the search for information that confirms our opinions and actions, and renouncing those that do not fit in, is one of basic human errors that no one is immune to – especially if they're not aware of its existence.
+Confirmation bias, the search for information that confirms our opinions and actions, and renouncing those that do not fit in, is one of basic human thinking errors that no one is immune to – especially if they're not aware of its existence.

 Science, in its ideal form (there's plenty of bad science), is the only one that can offer an objective answer to questions.
 It's organized in such a way.
-Science method was created as an answer to search for truth.
+Scientific method was created as an answer to search for truth.

 Personal testimonies can be a basis for scientific research, but we cannot and should not rely on them until we receive scientific confirmation.